slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Work for money, if they want loyalty they can hire a dog.
 - Rich people get paid by project and pay by the hour.

-> *'An entrepreneus without drive is just an unemployed.' -- Naval Ravikant*
+> *'An entrepreneur without drive is just an unemployed.' -- Naval Ravikant*

 > *'The boss wants the most sophisticated talent he can get, and he doesn’t want to pay anything for it.
 Every penny he pays, and every second of your life he doesn’t get for it, is a failure in his eyes.'*